JovidYnwa/HamSafar-django/README.md

 ### Installation

 This project was written in Django.
-Therefore, you should have python3 install in you machine.
+Therefore, you should have python3 installed in your machine.
 All third packages that you have to install are in requirements.txt file.
 Use the package manager pip to install requirements.

 ```
 pip install -r requirements.txt